web3privacy/web3privacy/Web3privacynowplatform/Readme.md

 In parallel, communal scoring will be applied (think of Metacritic exters + users scorings), so community could become a watchdogs of the industry, signalling about flaws within solutions (like Secret Network's recent critical bug).

-Crucial approach: professional scoring would be R&D with the key web3 people from protocol architects to security specialists.
+Critical approach: professional scoring would be R&D with the key web3 people from protocol architects to security specialists.
 This will help to create unbiased take & make scoring discussions & approach transparent via forum.

 _References_: www.l2beat.com + www.certik.com + https://www.metacritic.com/about-metascores + [Clutch](https://clutch.co/methodology)

 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/Web3privacynowplatform/Staticobjects/Screenshot%202023-01-27%20at%2011.48.45.png?raw=true)

 - **Privacy services database**
-The biggest privacy services database with the latest R&D tracks from Privacy & Scaling explorations to Chainsafe proposals.
+The biggest privacy services database with the latest R&D tracks from [Privacy & Scaling explorations](http://appliedzkp.org) to [Chainsafe](http://chainsafe.io) proposals.
 Highly helpful to everyone exploring & researching cutting-edge of the privacy stack (including builders & hackathon-enablers).

 We have it already here: https://github.com/Msiusko/web3privacy